Two-dimensional pulse dynamics and the formation of bound states on electrified falling films: Long-wave model

 \subsection{Travelling-wave solutions}

-For certain parameter values, the long-time evolution of solutions to (\ref{eq:TFE1}) is described by a superposition of weakly interacting single-hump pulses, each of which resembles an infinite-domain single-hump solitary pulse.
-It is therefore important to analyse such solitary pulses.
-These are travelling-wave solutions which are localised in space and which propagate at a constant speed $c^*$.
-To analyse travelling-wave solutions, we introduce in (\ref{eq:TFE1}) a moving-frame coordinate via the mapping $x\mapsto x+c^*t$, and require that the waves are stationary in this frame, which yields

-where $h^*$ is {{black} a travelling-wave} solution for the free-surface shape.
-Travelling-wave solutions may be sought in a similar way using the non-local KS equation \eqref{KSeq}.
-These are expected to coincide with the long-wave solutions for small amplitude waves found near criticality when the film becomes unstable.

-{{black} For solitary pulses, we will demand that the free-surface height approaches the Nusselt flat-film solution away from the centre of the pulse, i.e. $h^*\rightarrow 1$ as $x\to \pm\infty$.
-Equation (\ref{eq:TFE2}) can be solved using continuation techniques. { The numerical computations have spectral accuracy and were done in Matlab.} We consider solutions on a periodic domain, $x\in[-L,L]$, and can obtain solitary-pulse solutions in the limit $L\rightarrow\infty$ (when it is possible to continue solution branches to infinitely large $L$).
+To analyse travelling-wave solutions, which often characterise falling film flows, we introduce in (\ref{eq:TFE1}) a moving-frame coordinate via the mapping $x\mapsto x+c^*t$, where $c^*$ is the wave speed, and look for stationary solutions $h^*$ in this frame.
+For solitary pulses, we will demand that the free-surface height approaches the Nusselt flat-film solution away from the centre of the pulse, i.e. $h^*\rightarrow 1$ as $x\to \pm\infty$.
+Solutions can be obtained using continuation techniques. { The numerical computations have spectral accuracy and were done in Matlab.} We consider solutions on a periodic domain, $x\in[-L,L]$, and can obtain solitary-pulse solutions in the limit $L\rightarrow\infty$ (when it is possible to continue solution branches to infinitely large $L$).
 We note that we need to additionally impose conditions breaking the translational and `volume' symmetries. { (The `volume' symmetry is associated with the fact that, by slightly changing the volume $\int^L_{-L} h^*\,\mathrm{d}x$, we obtain a different solution.)
-To break the translational symmetry, we impose the condition $h^*_x=0$ at $x=0$, and to break the `volume' symmetry, we impose the condition $h^*=1$ at $x=L$.}
+To break the translational symmetry, we impose the condition $h^*_x=0$ at $x=0$, and to break the `volume' symmetry, we impose the condition $h^*=1$ at $x=L$.